Quick Answer

 What is Demographic Change?

-Demographic change refers to the shifts in a population’s size, age structure, geographic distribution, and composition.
-It can be caused by several factors, such as fertility rates, mortality rates, migration patterns, and changes in life expectancy.
-The United Nations Population Division tracks these shifts at a global level and provides long-range projections that inform economic and policy planning.
+Shifts in a population’s size, age structure, geographic distribution, and composition are what researchers mean when they use the term demographic change.
+Several forces drive these shifts: fertility rates, mortality rates, migration patterns, and changes in life expectancy.
+The United Nations Population Division tracks these changes at a global level and provides long-range projections that inform economic and policy planning.

-The most significant demographic trend of our time is the aging of the world population.
+The most significant trend of our time is the aging of the world population.
 The global median age is projected to rise from 30 years in 2020 to 36 years by 2050, according to the UN’s World Population Prospects 2022 report.
 This increase is due largely to declining fertility rates and rising life expectancy.
-In developed countries, the aging of the population is exacerbated by low fertility rates and high life expectancy.
-In contrast, many developing countries still have high fertility rates and relatively young populations.
-However, even in these countries, fertility rates are generally declining, and the populations are aging.
+In developed countries, the trend is exacerbated by low fertility rates and high life expectancy.
+Many developing countries still have relatively young populations, but even there fertility rates are generally declining and the populations are aging.

 The Effects of Demographic Change

-Demographic change can influence the economy in several ways.
-For example, it can affect the demand for goods and services, the labor market, productivity, savings and investment rates, and the demand for financial assets.
-The Federal Reserve has documented how demographic shifts interact with interest rate cycles and long-run growth potential, making this a central concern for monetary policymakers.
+Population aging influences the economy through several channels: demand for goods and services, labor market depth, productivity, savings and investment rates, and demand for financial assets.
+The Federal Reserve has documented how these shifts interact with interest rate cycles and long-run growth potential, making them a central concern for monetary policymakers.

-An aging population typically consumes less than a younger population because they are retired or have fewer dependents.
-This decrease in consumption can lead to slower economic growth.
-Additionally, as people age, they tend to save more and invest less, leading to lower economic growth.
-An aging population can also pressure social welfare systems as pension and healthcare costs increase.
+Older populations typically consume less than younger ones because retirees have fewer dependents and lower spending needs.
+That decrease in consumption can slow economic growth.
+People also tend to save more and invest less as they age, which compounds the drag on output.
+Social welfare systems come under pressure at the same time, as pension and healthcare costs rise together.
 The OECD projects that public pension spending alone could increase by several percentage points of GDP across member nations by 2060 if structural reforms are not enacted.

-On the other hand, a young population can be a boon to an economy.
-A larger workforce can lead to higher economic growth and lower unemployment.
-Additionally, a young population is typically more productive than an older population and can help drive innovation.
-This dynamic — sometimes called the “demographic dividend” — has been central to the economic rise of countries in Southeast Asia over the past several decades, as analyzed by the World Bank’s demographics research team.
+On the other hand, a young population can be a genuine economic asset.
+A larger workforce supports higher growth and lower unemployment, and younger workers tend to drive innovation.
+This dynamic, sometimes called the “demographic dividend,” was central to the economic rise of Southeast Asian countries over the past several decades, as analyzed by the World Bank’s demographics research team.
+That said, the dividend is not automatic; countries that fail to build the institutions and education systems needed to absorb a large youth cohort may see instability rather than growth.

 Demographic Change by the Numbers: Key Global Indicators